You have to know how to read the signs to learn from a deer's blood.

 Knowing how to read the blood on your arrow after a successful shot on a deer can be the difference between a successful tracking and never finding your deer.

 Listen closely to everything you can learn from a bloody arrow.

 Watch the video below:

-If you are new to bowhunting, the ability to read the blood on your arrow and then the knowledge it gives you of how long to wait and what to expect when tracking a deer is vital to a successful conclusion of a deer hunt.
+If you are new to bowhunting, the ability to read the blood on your arrow and then the knowledge it gives you of how long to wait and what to expect when tracking a deer's blood trail is vital to a successful conclusion of a deer hunt.

 A wounded deer doesn't always mean a dead deer, and knowing how to spot the difference will have bearings on your next decisions.

 It's not just blood trailing, but reading the blood as well.